-First, avoid the peak season when accommodations cost the most.
+The first rule for frugal holiday ideas at the beach is to avoid the peak season, as that is when accommodations cost the most.
 Second, skip the pricey snack stand and waterfront restaurants and bring your own food to the beach for picnic meals.
 Third, plan free activities – like walking the beach, building sandcastles, playing games, reading books and cheap date nights – instead of high-priced pursuits like jet skiing, parasailing and evening cruise dinners.

 Go on a Staycation